Biscgit/rustword_manager/README.md

 A value that shows the an approximation for the strength of your password is also presented.
 !
 IMPORTANT !
 Pressing TAB in this screen will show your currently entered password!
 Use with caution!

 Using TAB you can switch between the list of current entries and a creation prompt.
-As of right now, you can create Username-Password entries, SSH-keypair entries with an associated website and notes.
+As of right now, you can create Username-Password entries, SSH-keypair entries with an associated website and bank-account details (for European banks only).

 On the New Entry screen, you can navigate through the template options.
 Using right-arrow, you can select a template.
 Press TAB to hide/unhide an input.